 Active-Active HA for NGINX Plus on AWS Using AWS Network Load Balancer

-This guide explains how to create our recommended solution for a highly available, active‑active deployment of NGINX Plus in the Amazon Web Services (AWS) cloud.
-The solution combines the AWS Network Load Balancer (NLB) for fast and efficient handling of Layer 4 traffic with F5 NGINX Plus for advanced, Layer 7 features such as load balancing, caching, and content‑based routing.
-The combined solution is fast, powerful, reliable, and likely to be relatively low‑cost.
+This solution combines the AWS Network Load Balancer (NLB) with NGINX Plus.
+In this solution, AWS NLB provides fast, efficient handling of Layer 4 traffic.
+NGINX Plus provides Layer 7 features such as load balancing, caching, and content-based routing.
+When combined, they form a fast, powerful, reliable, and relatively low-cost solution.

-This guide explains how to set up an AWS NLB in front of one pair of NGINX Plus load balancers.
-(You can increase resiliency as needed by following the same steps for additional NGINX Plus instances.)
+These instructions provide steps to set up an AWS NLB in front of one pair of NGINX Plus load balancers.
+Repeat these steps to install added NGINX Plus instances to increase resiliency, as needed.

 About AWS NLB